Using Distributions

 Any distribution that doesn’t have a status of Distributed can be sent to QuickBooks to become bills in your attorneys’ names.
 This allows you to take compensation data from LeanLaw and transfer it to your payroll.

-⚠️ Warning: once a distribution has been sent to QuickBooks, it will be permanently locked.
-You will be unable to add more payments, send it back to a Draft state, or use the Send to QuickBooks function on that distribution again.
+⚠️ Once a distribution has been sent to QuickBooks, it will be locked.
+You'll no longer be able to add payments to the distribution or send the distribution to QuickBooks until unlocking it.

 1. Select Billing